Bassam Mallick

 Supplements — an honest read

-If, after an honest look, your diet still cannot reliably get you there — or if you have a clinical reason like a PPI, diabetes or persistent symptoms — supplementation is reasonable.
-A few practical principles, none of which involve me naming a brand:
+If your diet still can't reliably get you there — or you have a clinical reason like a PPI, diabetes or persistent symptoms — supplementation is reasonable.
+The forms differ a lot:

 Typical dose.
-If supplementing, 200–400 mg per day of elemental magnesium from a well-absorbed form is the usual range.
-Do not exceed 400 mg of supplemental magnesium per day without medical guidance — the safe upper limit from supplements (not food) is set there for a reason.
-Diarrhoea is the first warning sign that you have gone too high.
+200–400 mg per day of elemental magnesium from a well-absorbed form.
+Do not exceed 400 mg of supplemental magnesium per day without medical guidance — diarrhoea is the first sign you've gone too high.

 A hard caveat: kidney disease.
-If you have any degree of impaired kidney function, do not take a magnesium supplement without your doctor's approval.
-The kidney is the main route by which the body clears excess magnesium, and a compromised kidney can let levels rise to dangerous territory.
+If you have any impaired kidney function, do not take a magnesium supplement without your doctor's approval.
+The kidney is the main route for clearing excess magnesium, and a compromised kidney can let levels rise into dangerous territory.

 Magnesium and sleep

-This is the application most clients ask about, and one of the few where the evidence holds up reasonably.
-A small dose of magnesium glycinate — 200 to 300 mg — in the hour before bed is a defensible try if your sleep is unreliable and your diet is also marginal.
-The effect is rarely dramatic.
-It is usually a modest "easier to drift off, slightly deeper sleep" upgrade.
-It will not solve a screen, caffeine or environment problem.
+The application most clients ask about, and one of the few where the evidence holds up reasonably.
+A small dose of magnesium glycinate — 200 to 300 mg in the hour before bed — is a defensible try if your sleep is unreliable and your diet is also marginal (Abbasi et al., J Res Med Sci, 2012).
+The effect is rarely dramatic — usually a modest "easier to drift off, slightly deeper sleep" upgrade.
+It won't fix a screen, caffeine or environment problem.
 Pair it with a dark, cool room and consistent timing.

 When to see your doctor

-"Talk to your doctor" is not legalese — magnesium symptoms overlap with several conditions that should not be self-managed:
+"Talk to your doctor" is not legalese — magnesium symptoms overlap with conditions that shouldn't be self-managed:

 The food side is yours.
 The supplement side, in any complicated situation, belongs in a shared decision with your doctor.